DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ### The Cons

-- You need time have to understand how the plugins work and how the config file is set up.
+- You need time to understand how the plugins work and how it is configured.

 ## Missed last time